DLiNa/dlina.github.io/_posts/2015-06-17-A-Not-So-Simple-Question.md

 Ok, let's try to translate this query into a more readable form:

 First off, we use a *for loop* like explained before.
 This seperates the single TEI documents (`//tei:TEI`), that usually start with a TEI node from our whole data set (`collection('/db/data/tgrep')`).
 We now operate on single documents until the loop finishes.
 Then we specify a condition for the documents we like to take into focus (where).
-We ...
+WeÂ ...

 * select all documents where the genre information is "drama",
 * exclude all documents that contain a tei:div where the attribute subtype has a "work:no" value,